Did you know?

 Out of the 17 mentioned islands where you can find campsites, 5 of them are connected to the mainland by bridge, while the other 12 islands can be reached by ferry.

-Croatian ferry companies will do their best to make your ferry ride nothing more than a superb adventure and a perfect introduction to what lies ahead:
+Croatian ferry companies will do their best to make your ferry ride nothing less than a superb adventure and a perfect introduction to what lies ahead:

-- Jadrolinija is the biggest ferry company in Croatia, both for passengers, cars, campers, caravans and cargo.
-Thanks to numerous local lines, it will easily, safely and quickly connect you to some of the many islands and their campsites;
+- Jadrolinija is the biggest ferry company in Croatia and, thanks to numerous local lines, it will easily, safely and quickly connect you to some of the many islands and their campsites;

 - Rapska plovidba, a ferry company connecting the island of Rab with the mainland, on the Jablanac-Mišnjak ferry line.